sjunges/rubicon/README.md

 ```
 python rubicon/rubicon.py --prism examples/factory/factory3.prism --prop 'P=?
 [F<=2 "allStrike"]' --output "factory-3-2.dice" --run-dice
 ```
+This provides logging output and includes the resulting probability on the last line.

 We provide a couple of arguments to set-up Dice:
 - `--dice-cwd` The working directory from which to run Dice.
 Defaults to `.`.
 - `--dice-cmd` The command with which to invoke dice, defaults to `dice`.